-If I were to compare Focus T25 and Insanity in just one sentence, it would be this:
+If I were to compare Focus T25 and Insanity in two really quick sentences, it would be this:

 Most Frequently Asked Questions Answered

-Focus T25 is not just a shortened version of the INSANITY program.
-Focus T25 is based around the theory that 25-minutes of high-intensity exercise puts your body in the optimal range for continued calorie burn.
+Focus T25 is not just a shortened version of the INSANITY program nor is it an easier version.
+Focus T25 is based around the theory that 25-minutes of high intensity exercise puts your body in the range for optimal continuous calorie burn.
 This means your body will continue to burn more calories after your workout is over.

 Quick Comparison Chart of Insanity vs Focus T25